5 Key Factors To Buying Your First Piano Or Keyboard

 BY MEGHAN VANCE • August 5, 2024

 If you’ve already started researching instruments, you may have noticed there are a lot of terms.
 Piano, MIDI, stage keyboard, digital piano, synth, grand piano, upright piano, portable, arranger….
 The list can seem exhausting.
 Some instruments you’ll find are really only toys, some are designed for composers and producers, some are designed for recording studios, and some are designed for concert halls.
 How do you know what to buy?
-Let’s look at 5 key factors that should be considered leading up to your purchase:
+You’ll want a full-size instrument of course (88 keys), but there are 5 more factors that should be considered leading up to your purchase:

 KEY 1: WEIGHTED KEYS